 To participate in this study, contact:

-Enrollment Progress at University of Texas Southwestern (Dallas, TX)
+Enrollment Progress at UT Southwestern Medical Center (Dallas, TX)

-Graphical representation of number of participants currently enrolled (data from January 10, 2014) at the University of Texas Southwestern in relation to anticipated total enrollment for the project.
+The chart graphically displays the enrollment progress in the PDBP Data Management Resource (DMR) for University of Texas Southwestern in relation to anticipated total enrollment for the project.

-Number and types of biospecimens collected by the University of Texas Southwestern as of January 10, 2014.
-Baseline and 6 month biospecimens are available.
+The chart graphically displays the number and types of biospecimens collected by University of Texas Southwestern.
 All biospecimens are stored at the NINDS repository and available for distribution to the broader research community.